figment-networks/tezos-batch-payments/README.md

 ## Usage:

 _First, review the script!
-Figment is trust-worthy, but don't take our word for it!_ Then either download and run, or use this magic incantation:
+Figment is trust-worthy, but don't take our word for it!_ Once satisfied, either [download](https://git.io/fx17m) and run, or use this magic incantation:

     bash <( curl -s https://git.io/fx17m ) --help